Mike Boyd (basketball)

 Mike Boyd (born February 6, 1947) is an American basketball coach.
 He is a former Cleveland State University head coach, and is currently an assistant at East Tennessee State University.
 Boyd was hired at Cleveland State to replace Kevin Mackey in September 1990, and resigned on March 25, 1996.
 He has also been an interim head coach at Kent State, and an assistant coach at Kent State, Michigan, and Penn State.
-At the end of the 2012–2013 school year Boyd retired from coaching.
+At the end of the 2012–13 season, Boyd retired from coaching.